brianbutler08/Neural_Netwok_Charity_Analysis/README.md

 ## Data Preprocessing

-- Our model's target was whether or not the money was used effectively.
+- Our model's target variable was whether or not the money was used effectively.
 - The remaining variables listed above all served as features for the model.
 - Two fields that held unique identifiers were removed ('Name' and 'EIN').